CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 which `p i0 = true` and `p i1 = false` would be a path `true ≡ false`
 --- and this would give us an element of the empty type!

 However, Agda bakes in some guarantees that a partial element can be extended.
 In short, Agda allows us to "close off open boxes" using an operation called `hcomp`{.Agda} (which stands for "homogeneous composition").
+An open box is a part of the cube which contains the entire bottom face.

 Aside: It's worth noting that we can't extend a partial element using `hcomp` in *any* type.
 The types for which `hcomp` works are called